Do the billing and claim requirements from the Centers for Medicare and Medicaid Services (CMS) confuse or scare you?

 For ICD-10 codes, our platform makes it easy to identify and assign the conditions you’re treating for each patient and helps automate the proper ICD-10 code.

-This leaves practices to focus on their overarching goal: providing optimal care for their patients.
+This leaves practices with time to focus on their overarching goal: providing optimal care for their patients.